Oil markets tread water ahead of renewed U.S. sanctions against Iran

-U.S. West Texas Intermediate (WTI) crude futures CLc1 were down 8 cents at $68.93 barrel.
+U.S. West Texas Intermediate (WTI) crude futures were down 8 cents at $68.93 barrel.

 U.S. sanctions against major oil exporter Iran are set to kick in at 12:01 a.m.
 U.S. Eastcoast time (0401 GMT) on Tuesday.